HomeDing/homeding.github.io/elements/menu.md

 The value actions are used to change the selected value.

-Every incoming value action will be forwarded to the selected value using a `up` action with the given value from the incomming event.
+Every incoming value action will be forwarded to the selected value using a `up` action with the given value from the incoming event.
 This is typically an increment or decrement by 1 but the value element can be configured for other steps.

 Usually 2 buttons for up/down or a rotary encoder can be used to create these actions as shown in the configuration example.

-In the Radio example the menu element is used to control volume, the frequency and some switches like tjhe mono-switch using a rotary encoder and a button.
+In the Radio example the menu element is used to control volume, the frequency and some switches like the mono-switch using a rotary encoder and a button.

 ## Element Configuration